andersthemagi/magicalmusings.github.io/_posts/campaigns/2020-10-05-campaign-free-lances.md

 #### Ana
 {:.no_toc}

+- Ana frequently now has nightmares about both the red orb in her possession, as well as the demon she made a pact with.
+The demon is fairly new to the "pact game" and frequently pressures her with goading statements.
 - Spends 2 workweeks and 200 gp infusing an onyx with necrotic energy.
 Now has a "Keeper's Onyx" that works as a +1 arcane focus.
 - Spends 5 workweeks working for House Medani as a package inspector, makes 175 gp in profit.